 Line 17.
 Taxable income before specific deduction of \$100.
-Political organizations, newsletter funds, and separate segregated funds compute their tax by subtracting line 16 from line 8 and enter the result on line 17(c).
+Political organizations, newsletter funds, and separate segregated funds figure their tax by subtracting line 16 from line 8 and entering the result on line 17(c).

-Exempt organizations (section 501(c)) that are not political organizations.
+Exempt organizations (section 501(c)) that aren't political organizations.

-Complete lines 17a and 17b if the organization made exempt function expenditures that were not from a separate segregated fund.
+Complete lines 17a and 17b if the organization made exempt function expenditures that weren't from a separate segregated fund.
 Enter on line 17c the smaller of line 17a or 17b.
-See Exempt organization that is not a political organization, earlier, for an explanation of the amounts to enter on these lines.
+See Exempt organization that isn't a political organization, earlier, for an explanation of the amounts to enter on these lines.

 Line 19.
 Taxable income.
-If the taxable income on line 19 is zero or less, the Form 1120-POL is not required to be filed, but it may be filed to start the statute of limitations period.
+If the taxable income on line 19 is zero or less, the Form 1120-POL isn't required to be filed, but it may be filed to start the statute of limitations period.